 If you want to find networking events near you but don’t know where to start, take a look at websites such as Meetup.com, where you can search for events in your local area.

 We've written an article on where to find business networking opportunities, which include:

-If you don’t feel confident in your professional networking skills, you could take an online course to learn techniques that will help you effectively network your way to success.
-Try our networking course, which will teach you how to enter and exit a group conversation, make others feel at ease, how to maintain valuable connections, and more.
+If you don’t feel confident with your professional networking skills, you could take an online course to learn techniques that will help you effectively network.
+Try our networking course, which combines traditional online classes with VR, and you'll learn about how to enter and exit a group conversation, make others feel at ease, how to maintain valuable connections, and more.

 You'll benefit from networking regardless of your career and what stage you've reached.
 Ensure that you keep in regular contact with your network, even by sending brief emails asking how they are.
 It's difficult to tell when a network will produce an opportunity as it's more of a long-term venture but it's never too late to start forming one.